Illegal Wildlife Markets Pose Widespread Ecological, Health and Economic Risks

-- Working with governments and partners in Africa, beginning in Uganda, Gabon, Nigeria, and Cameroon, to shut down wildlife markets and end the trade in bushmeat.
-We are urging governments to strengthen laws, increase penalties, prioritize enforcement, and educate the public on the health, economic and ecological risks
+- Working with governments and partners in Africa, beginning in Uganda, Gabon, Nigeria, and Cameroon, to shut down the commercial bushmeat trade and reduce urban consumption, particularly of illegal species.
+We are urging governments to strengthen laws, increase penalties, prioritize enforcement, and educate the public on the health, economic and ecological risks.

-With global attention on the health risks of wild meat consumption and near-universal calls for the closure of such markets, now is the time to act quickly to ensure permanent bushmeat bans are enacted and enforced, and demand for such products is eradicated for the benefit of both humans and wildlife.
+With global attention on the health risks of wild meat consumption, now is the time to act quickly to ensure a permanent end to commercial trade and sale of terrestrial wild animals for consumption in urban markets, and that demand for such products is eradicated for the benefit of both humans and wildlife.